Kelli Paddon

 Kelli Paddon is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2020 British Columbia general election.
 She represented the electoral district of Chilliwack-Kent as a member of the British Columbia New Democratic Party.
 On December 7, 2022, she was appointed the Parliamentary Secretary for Gender Equity.
-She lost re-election in the 2024 British Columbia general election to Áʼa꞉líya Warbus of the Conservative Party of British Columbia.
+She lost re-election in the 2024 British Columbia general election to Conservative Áʼa꞉líya Warbus.